illixion/StreamDeck-Animated-Screensaver/README.md

 mv *.streamDeckProfile $(wslpath "$(wslvar USERPROFILE)")/Desktop/
 ```

-If you want to generate a screensaver for un Stream Deck XL add XL at the end of the cli:
+To generate a screensaver for Stream Deck XL, add the `XL` argument at the end of the command like this:
 ```sh
 ./elgatoscreensaver.sh "$(wslpath "$(wslvar USERPROFILE)")/Desktop/video.mp4" XL
 ```